Christy Mathewson: New York Giants (1900–1916)

+Managerial career

 Cincinnati Reds (1916–1918)

 On July 20, 1916, Mathewson's career came full circle when he was traded to the Cincinnati Reds along with Edd Roush.
 He was immediately named as the Reds' player-manager.
-However, he appeared in only one game as a pitcher for the Reds, on September 4, 1916.
+However, for all intents and purposes, his playing career was over.
+He appeared in only one game as a pitcher for the Reds, on September 4, 1916.
 He faced Brown in the second half of a doubleheader, which was billed as the final meeting between the two old baseball warriors.
 The high-scoring game was a win for Mathewson's Reds over Brown's Cubs, 10–8.

-Mathewson retired as a player after the season and managed the Reds for the entire 1917 season and the first 118 games of 1918, compiling a total record of 164-176 as a manager.
+Mathewson retired as a player after the season and managed the Reds for the entire 1917 season and the first 118 games of 1918, compiling a total record of 164–176 as a manager.

 Personal life and literary career

 Mathewson married Jane Stoughton (1880–1967) in 1903.
 Their only son, Christopher Jr., was born shortly after.
 Christy Mathewson Jr. served in World War II, and died in an explosion at his home in Texas on August 16, 1950.
-During Mathewson's playing years, the family lived in a duplex in upper Manhattan alongside Mathewson's manager John McGraw and his wife Blanche.
+During Mathewson's playing years, the family lived in a duplex on the Upper West Side, at Columbus and 85th, alongside Mathewson's manager John McGraw and his wife Blanche.
 Mathewson and McGraw remained friends for the rest of their lives.
-In the 1909 offseason, Christy Mathewson's younger brother Nicholas Mathewson committed suicide in a neighbor's barn.
+In the 1909 offseason, Christy Mathewson's younger brother Nicholas Mathewson died by suicide in a neighbor's barn.
 Another brother, Henry Mathewson, pitched briefly for the Giants before dying of tuberculosis in 1917.

 Mathewson was highly regarded in the baseball world during his lifetime.
 As he was a clean-cut, intellectual collegiate, his rise to fame brought a better name to the typical ballplayer, who usually spent his time gambling, boozing, or womanizing.
 As noted in The National League Story (1961) by Lee Allen, Mathewson was a devout Christian and never pitched on Sunday, a promise he made to his mother that brought him popularity among the more religious New York fans and earned him the nickname "The Christian Gentleman".
 However, the impact of this practice on the Giants was minimized, since, in the eight-team National League, only the Chicago Cubs (Illinois), Cincinnati Reds (Ohio), and St. Louis Cardinals (Missouri) played home games in states that allowed professional sports on Sunday.